 Short-term Care: ER Visits

 In Gateway Transitional Care Center, 11.12 Percentage of Patients

 This datapoint is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care residents who saw functional improvements, such as with activities of daily living.
-Higher levels of autonomy with ADL's usually correlates with superior rehabilitation services.
+This is the percentage of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with ADL's generally correlates with successful rehabilitation.

 Scores for Pocatello, ID